Flexible Groups, Great Value

 In some African countries, including Morocco, Zimbabwe and Kenya, same sex relationships are illegal and conservative attitudes prevail.
 However, hotels and lodges do not discriminate and same sex couples can share rooms.
 In much of Africa and the Middle East, public displays of affection may attract negative attention, especially with LGBT couples, although the majority of people are friendly to visitors, irrespective of gender and sexual orientation.
 In South Africa, the authorities have introduced legislation which bans any discrimination on the basis of sexual orientation.

 In most of Asia, attitudes to same sex relationships can be conservative, but there are not usually any problems.
-In Sri Lanka, same sex relationships are illegal, but hotels do not discriminate and same sex couples can share rooms.
+In Sri Lanka and Uzbekistan, same sex relationships are illegal, but hotels do not discriminate and same sex couples can share rooms.

 The UK Foreign Office has information LGBT travel on their travel advice for individual countries, found at www.fco.gov.uk.